oshiomah1/Hum_Pop_Gen_Course/Unix_Basics_1.md

 instead of navigating into the orange folder and then creating a new file, we could How do we know if it worked?
 One way is to run `cd orange` and then run `ls` .
 Alternatively we can use one line and run `ls orange`

-## Navigate to your personal student directory if you aren't there already.
+## Navigate back one level up your personal student directory if you aren't there already.
 Now let's create a new file called pear_file.txt.
 Please run `touch pear/pear_file.txt`

 What happens when you do that?